 During the winter storms rose over the sea making its water look black and thus they started calling it the Black Sea.

 The lower layers of the sea have a high concentration of hydrogen sulfide.
 Hence anything, whether it be animals, dead plants, or metallic objects from ships, that stays down till 150 m or more gets covered by black sludge – another reason to call it the Black Sea.

 4) ‘There is no life in the black sea’ – Myth?

 The upper layers of water in the Black Sea do not mix with the lower waters, i.e., it has a meromictic basin.
 In fact, the Black Sea is the world’s largest water body with a meromictic basin.
 Due to this phenomenon over 90% of the water is anoxic (lacking in dissolved oxygen).
 As a result, there is no life in this sea except for the surface, which is comparatively oxygen-rich.
 However, there is still a wide variety of marine life present.

 Most of them are suited to waters that are brackish and nutrient-rich.
 Black Sea’s inhabitants consist of phytoplankton of the group dinoflagellates, diatoms, coccolithophores, and cyanobacteria.

 It also has a wide variety of common Carp.
 Common Dolphins and Bottlenose Dolphins are not an uncommon sight either.
 The mammals include Beluga whales and grey seals.
 White sharks are also known to find their way here.
 You can see a detailed list of the available fishes on this Wikipedia page.
-It is surprising to note that Black Sea’s total biodiversity makes up about one-third of that of Mediterranean Sea’s.
+It is surprising to note that the Black Sea’s total biodiversity makes up about one-third of that of the Mediterranean Sea.
 Not that lifeless, is it?

 5) Noah’s Ark And The Flood